 Termination for Convenience.
 The Office may terminate this Agreement, in whole or in part, for convenience without the payment of any penalty or incurring any further obligation or liability to Grantee.
 Termination for convenience may be for any reason or no reason at all.

 Termination for Cause by Grantee.
-Grantee may only terminate this Agreement upon written notice of the breach by the Office of any material term, condition, or provision of this Agreement, if such breach is not cured within sixty (60) days of the Office’s receipt of Grantee’s written notice of breach.
+Grantee may only terminate this Agreement upon written notice of a breach by the Office of any term, condition, or provision of this Agreement, if such breach is not cured within thirty (30) days of the Office’s receipt of Grantee’s written notice of breach.

 Survival.
 Expiration or termination of this Agreement will not release Grantee from any duties, liabilities, or obligations set forth in this Agreement which: